President - Scott McMillin

 A graduate of California State University, Fresno, Scott recently retired after 30 years in sales and business development with various companies in the software industry.

-He is the proud father of 15-year old Amber and 14-year old Brady.
 Scott has served on the Board of Directors for BUSC for five years now, and although neither of his children are still playing soccer, he feels passionate about his role as the President of the Board of Directors, saying:

 “I am a local guy and I care about this community.
 Playing soccer growing up kept me out of trouble and provided me with some lasting personal characteristics as well as life-long friendships.
 This is my opportunity to give back.
 I hope to foster that among as many of the Pleasanton kids as possible so that we can reach our goal of developing young men to meet their full potential through the beautiful game of soccer.”